-Rock Solid The Priority of the Soul in The Life of a Leader
+Rock Solid The Soul of a Leader

-If you've been at the leadership task for any length of time, you realize more and more that leaders ultimately lead with their lives.
+August 2010 - If you've been at the leadership task for any length of time, you realize more and more that leaders ultimately lead with their lives.
 The undeniable pattern is inside out.
 God works IN you and then He works THROUGH you.